0xZ0F/Z0FCourse_ReverseEngineering/README.md

 1. [Windows x64 Assembly](https://tryhackme.com/room/win64assembly)
 2. [Windows Reverse Engineering Intro](https://tryhackme.com/room/windowsreversingintro)

+## PDF ZIP Password

+There are some PDFs created and provided in ZIP files.
+They may not be up to date, so it's recommended to follow the normal markdown version of the course.
+The PDFs were provided due to a high number of requests for them.

+The password for the ZIP files is "reverse" (without the quotes).

 ## [Before You Begin](@BeforeYouBegin.md)

 * Please take a moment to read [BeforeYouBegin](@BeforeYouBegin.md).